Carpet Cost and Longevity (How Long Does Carpet Last?)

 Take my free Carpet Foot Traffic Test to see what Grade of Carpet you need for your home.

-Unscrupulous carpet dealers and manufacturers remove, hide or alter key carpet information to prevent you from making wise choices.
-They will change the names on the labels, they remove the important manufacturing specifications and they will hide all the basic product information you need to be able to comparison shop.
+Unscrupulous carpet dealers and manufacturers remove, hide or alter key carpet specification information to prevent you from making wise choices.
+They will change the names on the labels, they remove the important manufacturing specifications and they can hide all the basic product information you need to be able to effectively comparison shop.

 They do this to prevent you from comparison shopping at other stores.
 How do you overcome this problem?
-Carpet Specifications
+Learn about Carpet Specifications

 Homeowners need honest and accurate Carpet advice.